-A chemical emergency can happen anywhere, anytime as the result of an accident or deliberate criminal act.
-Examples of chemical emergencies can include:
+A chemical emergency can happen as the result of an accident or deliberate criminal act.
+Chemical emergencies can include:

 - fire, explosion or chemical spill at a fixed site like a warehouse